 Action Research- M. Barberos, A. Gozalo, E. Padayogdog

-Since 2003, many foreign professional teachers particularly from the Philippines came in New York City to teach with a little knowledge of American school setting.
+Since 2003, many foreign professional teachers, particularly from the Philippines, came to New York City to teach with little knowledge of American school settings.
 Filipino teachers have distinct styles and expressions of teaching.
-They expect that: education is interactive and spontaneous; teachers and students work together in the teaching-learning process; students learn through participation and interaction; homework is only part of the process; teaching is an active process; students are not passive learners; factual information is readily available; problem solving, creativity and critical thinking are more important; teachers should facilitate and model problem solving; students learn by being actively engaged in the process; teachers need to be questioned and challenged.
-However, many Filipino teachers encountered many difficulties in teaching NYC public schools.
-Some of these problems may be attributed to: students' behavior such as attention deficiency, hyperactivity disorder, disrespect among others; and language barrier such as accent and poor understanding of language other than English (e.g. Spanish).
+They expect that: education is interactive and spontaneous; teachers and students work together in the teaching-learning process; students learn through participation and interaction; homework is only part of the process; teaching is an active process; students are not passive learners; factual information is readily available; problem solving, creativity and critical thinking are more important; teachers should facilitate and model problem solving; students learn by being actively engaged in the process; and teachers need to be questioned and challenged.
+However, many Filipino teachers encountered many difficulties in teaching in NYC public schools.
+Some of these problems may be attributed to: students' behavior such as attention deficiency, hyperactivity disorder, and disrespect among others; and language barriers such as accent and poor understanding of languages other than English (e.g. Spanish).

-As it has been said, what happens in the classroom depends on teacher's ability to maintain student's interests.
+As has been said, what happens in the classroom depends on the teacher's ability to maintain students' interests.
 Thus, teachers play a vital role in effecting classroom changes.

 If teacher's teaching style would fit in a class and is used consistently, then students are motivated to learn.

 The main thrust of the study was to find out the effect of the teacher's teaching style on students' motivation.